Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Amplitudes for massless planar theory

 where $\sigma(\text{flip})= \pm 1$.
 A single quadrangulation does not capture the contributions from all the $\phi^4$ propagators.

-With the Stokes polytopes and its respective canonical differential form defined, the pullback of the canonical form on the polytopes gives a form proportional to the partial amplitude corresponding to the quadrangulation $Q$.
-To define the pullback, a convex realization of Stokes polytopes is established by imposing a set of constraints\footnote[2]{A positive geometry known as the ABHY associahedra completely encapsulates the $\phi^3$ and $\phi^4$ amplitudes.
-The convex realization of Stokes polytopes never enters the ABHY formalism \cite{4}.}.
-This is done by embedding the Stokes polytope $\mathcal{S}_n^Q$ of dimension $\left(\frac{n-4}{2}\right)$ inside an Associahedra $\mathcal{A}_n$ with dimension $(n-3)$.
-This gives a set of constraints that locate the Stokes polytope in the kinematic space $\mathcal{K}_n$. \\ For example, in $n=6$ case the constraints corresponding to reference quadrangulation $Q=(14)$ and $Q$-compatible quadrangulation $Q_1=(36)$ are given by
+With the Stokes polytopes and its respective canonical differential form defined, the pullback of the canonical form on the polytopes gives a form proportional to the partial amplitude corresponding to the $Q$-quadrangulation.
+To define the pullback, a convex realization of Stokes polytopes is established by imposing a set of constraints\footnote[2]{A positive geometry known as the ABHY associahedra also completely encapsulates the $\phi^4$ amplitudes \cite{4}.}.
+This is done by embedding the Stokes polytopes $\mathcal{S}_n^Q$ of dimensions $\left(\frac{n-4}{2}\right)$ inside an Associahedra $\mathcal{A}_n$ of dimensions $(n-3)$. \\ For example, in $n=6$ case the constraints corresponding to the reference quadrangulation $Q=(14)$ and the $Q$-compatible quadrangulation $Q_1=(36)$ are given by